Adobe InDesign: Add the Last Page Number to the Running Head

 Today one of my Advanced InDesign students asked how to add the last page number of his document to his running head.
 Instead of just using 1, 2, 3 for the page numbers, he wanted 1 of 10, 2 of 10, 3 of 10, etc. where 10 is the last page in the document.
 And he was hoping that InDesign could do this for him automatically, so that if the page count changed, the running head would reflect the most current last page number.

 - Navigate to the A-Master (or whichever master page you want to add the numbers to).
+(Note: master pages were renamed parent pages in the 2022 update.)

 - Add a text frame where you want the page numbering to appear.